Awards, Certifications & Recognitions

 Hospital Safety Grade

-In the Fall 2019 score update, OSF HealthCare St. Joseph Medical Center was again honored with an “A” Hospital Safety Grade.
+In the Spring 2020 score update, OSF HealthCare St. Joseph Medical Center was awarded a “B” Hospital Safety Grade.
 Scores range from A, B, C, D, and F, and are released every six months.

 To see how OSF St. Joseph compares nationally and locally to other hospitals, visit our our Hospital Safety Score page.

 On June 24, 2019, the Commission on Magnet voted unanimously to honor OSF HealthCare St. Joseph Medical Center with Magnet recognition for the third time.
 OSF St. Joseph joined the elite list of Magnet-recognized hospitals in 2008; the first in McLean County.

 Magnet applicants undergo a rigorous evaluation process, including written documentation, extensive interviews, and an on-site review of nursing services.
 Magnet designation lasts four years, during which time the American Nurses Credentialing Center (ANCC) monitors the hospital closely to ensure it maintains high standards of care.
 ANCC is the world's largest and most prestigious nurse credentialing organization, and a subsidiary of the American Nurses Association.